The 'Burbs (TV series)

-The 'Burbs is an upcoming American black comedy television series for Peacock.
-It is an adaptation of the 1989 film of the same name.
-The cast includes Keke Palmer and Jack Whitehall.
+The 'Burbs is an American comedy-drama television series created by Celeste Hughey for Peacock.
+It is an adaptation of the 1989 film of the same name and stars Jack Whitehall and Keke Palmer.
+The series premiered on February 8, 2026.
+In April 2026, the series was renewed for a second season.

 Premise

-Old secrets resurface when a newly married couple relocate to the husband's suburban neighbourhood of his youth.
+Old secrets resurface when a newly married couple relocate to the suburban neighborhood of the husband's youth.